WordPoints/wordpoints/src/readme.txt

 = Features =

 This plugin lets you create one or multiple types of points which you can use to reward your users by "hooking into" different user actions.
+WordPoints also includes a Ranks component, which lets you create ranks for your users based on how many points they have.

 You can currently award points to users for: